LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     |	13 : particle density to achieve specified total flux,
     |		CONPAR(,,1) is the specified flux crossing the flux surface 'b2stbc\_type13\_ref' steps away from the boundary,
     |		CONPAR(,,2) is the strength of the feedback,
-    |		CONPAR(,,3)) when running with Eirene and the 'ionising core' switch is used,
-    |		CONPAR(,,2) is set internally to match the re-entering flux of ionised neutrals that crossed the core boundary (when running with Eirene and the 'ionising\_core' option).
+    |		CONPAR(,,3), when running with Eirene and the 'ionising core' switch is used, is set internally to match the re-entering flux of ionised neutrals that crossed the core boundary (one must then have 'ionising\_core'.eq.-IB where IB is the boundary index).
     |		The feedback scheme can be further tweaked with the switches 'b2stbc\_type13\_norm' and 'b2stbc\_type13\_fac'.
 See code for details.
     |	14 : sound speed velocity flux, CONPAR(,,1) is a multiplier to the outgoing sound speed C`_s`..
     |	15 : prescribe a radial leakage velocity, CONPAR(,,1) specifies the leakage velocity in units of the local thermal velocity.